siegan-g/adsum-technical-assessment/SOLUTION.md

 # OpenTax Backend
 ## Architecture
-A Layered Architecture approach was used to structure the project with each layer structured as follows:
+A Layered Architecture approach was used to structure the project with each layer presented as follows:
 ### Models
-  The business domains and entities which wereidentified e.g. Payments, Invoices, Agent Logs, AI Assistant Prompts and Summary
+  The business domains and entities which were identified e.g. Payments, Invoices, Agent Logs, AI Assistant Prompts and Summary

   Each model implements a Base class `OpenTaxEntity` which all models can implement.